 It is important that all symptoms experienced are discussed with a medical health professional.
 If someone enters treatment with an undiagnosed mental health disorder, which remains undiagnosed, their chances of relapsing may increase because the root cause of their addictive behavior has not been appropriately addressed.

-Treatment for methamphetamine addiction will vary depending on an individual’s needs and circumstances.
+Treatment for methamphetamine addiction is available and can help an individual build a better future.
+The treatment will vary depending on an individual’s needs and circumstances.
 Detox, often the first stage of recovery, may occur more smoothly in a medically-supervised setting, where experienced medical staff can help monitor an addicted individual’s symptoms.
 Withdrawing from meth can also be an extremely uncomfortable process.

 Risk of relapse is higher during detox and withdrawal, and having the support offered with an inpatient treatment program could be the difference between a successful recovery and an unsuccessful one.